What are The Best Plastic Molding Techniques?

 - It allows manufacturers to produce flexible products with consistent cross-sections.

-- Overall operating costs are also low thanks to fairly simple machinery design.
+- Overall operating costs are also low thanks to the reasonably simple machinery design.

 - An advantage it gives over any other molding process is the freedom of post-extrusion alterations in the products while still warm.